How do I appeal my room rating?

 How do I qualify for a single based on medical need?

 You must submit an application along with documentation from your physician.
-Submit the application and documents to the Health Center, to the attention of Martha O'Brien, the director.
-She will pass on her recommendations to the Office of Campus Life and you will be assigned accordingly.
-The deadline for medical assignments is March 30.
+Submit the application and documents to Lori Clapris, You must submit an application along with documentation from your physician.
+Submit the application and documents to Lori Clapris, AccommodationsCoordinator.
+She will pass on her recommendations to the Office of Residential Life and you will be assigned accordingly.
+The deadline for medical assignments is April 11, 2016.
 However, some circumstances may warrant an extension.

 I will be abroad in the fall.
 How does this affect my housing?

 Students who are going abroad in the fall will have a lottery number generated in April.
 This lottery number will be used when placement is done in January.
 In September, students who are abroad will be notified and asked to submit their housing preferences.
-Please make sure the International Studies office has your email address abroad.
+Please make sure the Office of Study Away has your email address abroad.
 Please do not show up at the lottery unless you are a proxy for someone who is currently abroad or for someone who is unable to attend.

 I am a proxy for someone or for several people.
 What do I do?